ajschaafsma/poker-evaluator/README.md

 To install, run these commands in the root folder:

-composer install
+> composer install

-npm install
+> npm install

+You may have to run:

+> npm run watch

-You may have to run "npm run watch" in order to build the frontend
+ in order to build the frontend

-Then run "php artisan serve"
+Then run

+>php artisan serve

 You should then be able to access the app on: http://127.0.0.1:8000/